aronbencsiknu/KV6002_RL-BEMS/README.md

 1. To train the agent on a simulated greenhouse environment, run train.py.
 2. After training saving the model, launch the GUI, which communicates with inference.py

+To run The GUI

+ You need to install nodeJS before opening the files open the App.js in Visual Basics Code(Make sure the directory is set to where your file is ), Type in the terminal node app.js
+Click on the link
+Gui should be running (Keep in mind when submitting things in desktop2.html, wait a few seconds for the python scripts to run)